simphotonics/identical_items_list/README.md

 # Identical Items List
 [![Dart](https://github.com/simphotonics/identical_items_list/actions/workflows/dart.yml/badge.svg)](https://github.com/simphotonics/identical_items_list/actions/workflows/dart.yml)

 ## Introduction

 The package [`identical_items_list`][identical_items_list] provides a *non-empty* unmodifiable Dart list containing identical items.
-The list is unmodifiable in the sense that object mutating methods are not implemented. `IdenticalItemsList` implements the interface `List<E>` without using an underlying collection.
+The list is unmodifiable in the sense that object mutating methods are not implemented.

 ## Use Case

-Imagine a function that returns a (potentially very long) list, which for certain conditions contains identical entries.
-In such cases, it may be much more efficient to return an [`IdenticalItemsList`][IdenticalItemsList] instead.
+Imagine a function that returns a (potentially very long) list which for certain conditions contains identical entries.
+In such cases, instead of creating and returning a normal list object, it may be more efficient to return an [`IdenticalItemsList`][IdenticalItemsList] since it implements the interface
+[`List<E>`][List] without using an underlying collection.

 ## Usage